Isotropix/r2c/docs/index.md

 - A *Renderer* where users set render settings by creating an item of class *RendererRedshift*
 - A group of *Geometries* where users can specify a group of geometries (*SceneObjects*) defining what to render
 - A group of *Lights* where users can specify a group of lights (*Light*) defining which lights are in the render scene
 - A *Shading Layer* which can define dynamically material association.
-Please note that this feature is not implemented for the moment.

 The implementation of the Redshift layer can be found in `layer_redshift.cc`.
 The layer actually owns the instances of the *R2cSceneDelegate* (which is set to the inputs of the layer) and the *RedshiftRenderDelegate* which implement the render delegate.